lee-elenbaas/p2psn/README.md

 Development Blog
 ----------------

+2012-08-05

+I been thinking about the client side of things.
+The idea is that the server gives the latest (or specific) version of the object data. and gives the correct view for that object type and client type.
+The question is how to link them together properly.
+The view will of course be an HTML5 fragment, with JS code attached to it.
+At the same time it should contain some data-binding schema that binds the object data into the html fragment and JS code.
+Frst of there is a separation between the data-binding from the object to the view and the data-updating from the view to the server.
+The data-updating will be done using the json-rpc api that will be exposed.
+The data-binding have two options:

+1. Perform the data-binding in the server, and then send the bnded HTML5+JS to the client after the binding.
+2. Send the building blocks to the client (HTML5+JS with binding tags to the client, and JSON object representation) and then perform the binding using JS on the client.

+I think both situations will be needed

 2012-07-28

 I have been reading about all sort of deelopment frameworks, and i am questioning my decision to go CppCMS.